dmbarbour/awelon/AboutABC.md

         {capabilityText}
         vrwlc

 This visibility seems useful for didactic purposes and debugging.
-For similar reasons, ABC supports two whitespace characters (LF (10) and SP (32)) assigning them the meaning 'identity', to simplify formatting of ABC.
+For similar reasons, ABC supports two whitespace characters (LF (10) and SP (32)) assigning to them the identity function (type `∀x.x→x`), to simplify formatting of ABC for human view.

 ## ABC Behavior Overview